Last updated on September 13th, 2018 at 08:55 am

 The key is to show the hiring committee that you have a knowledge of various teaching methods, that you do not stick with one method, just because it is the most convenient one.

-You can even talk about some innovative and unorthodox methods, demonstrating that you keep your knowledge up to date, and actually watch the trends in teaching.
+You can even talk about some innovative and unorthodox methods, demonstrating that you keep your knowledge up to date, and keep you eye on the new trends in teaching.

-The most important thing is to stress that you can adjust your teaching methods to the situation in the classroom, and the lesson you learn, and that you plan to do so, to ensure the students will get the most out of your words in each lesson.
+The most important thing is to stress that you can adjust your selection of teaching methods to the situation in the classroom, and the lesson you teach, and that you plan to do so, to ensure the students will get the most out of your words in each lesson.

 Q11: What are your hobbies?